jonny22094/react-webpack/README.md

-# React witch webpack starter kit
+# React with webpack starter kit